vladubase/STM32_Lib/README.md

 # STM32_Lib
 STM32 Libraries for faster prototyping.
-Used CMSIS library in all examples.
-Setting up FreeRTOS.
-All Docs for work
+The CMSIS library is used in all examples.
+FreeRTOS is installed in examples and projects.
+All examples have docs.